Electric vehicles vs. fuel powered – which are cheaper to run?

 In comparison, the price of fuel will depend on the size of your car and whether you favour a petrol or diesel model.

-As fuel prices in the UK continue to rise, June 2022 saw the first time in the UK where the cost of filling an average 55-litre family care rose above £100.
+As fuel prices in the UK continue to rise, June 2022 saw the first time in the UK that the cost of filling an average 55-litre family car rose above £100.

 Both fuel prices and electricity prices fluctuate regularly, so it’s a good idea to check the rates in your area to make an accurate comparison.

-Will an electric car save help me save money?
+Will an electric car help me save money?

-Choosing an electric car might seem more expensive as you make the switch, but the running costs and upkeep is usually cheaper.
+Choosing an electric car might seem more expensive as you make the switch, but the running costs and upkeep are usually cheaper.

 You’ll be able to skip out on the maintenance that comes with oily engines, with fewer parts and functions to worry about.
 You can also find spots to charge your EV for free or find out the off-peak times in your area to save money on electricity bills.

-For those initial costs, there are grants on offer than can help foot the bill.
-You also get those handy discounts for things like road tax and congestion charges.
+For those initial costs, there are grants on offer that can help foot the bill.
+You also get those handy discounts for things like congestion charge.

 Are electric cars cheaper to maintain?

-There are a few things you get to skip out on if you choose an electric car – no oil changes, fewer engine parts to wear down, and easier maintenance all round.
-The initial costs of purchasing an electric car might be higher, but you can make savings in the long term by choosing to switch.
+There are a few things you get to skip out on if you choose an electric car – no oil changes, fewer engine parts to wear down, and easier maintenance all around.
+The initial costs of purchasing an electric car might be higher, but you can save money in the long term by choosing to switch.

 How much is electric car maintenance?

 Although electric cars are often slightly more expensive to buy, the overall maintenance costs are usually lower.
-Electric drivetrains are a simpler set-up and have fewer moving parts than internal combustion engines, so they require less upkeep overall.
+Electric drivetrains are a simpler set-up with fewer moving parts than internal combustion engines, so they require less upkeep overall.

 Your electric car will still need maintenance for things like tyres and brakes, so you should factor that in when weighing up your options.